-The SHARPhub helps faculty and trainee entrepreneurs establish and grow startup companies to develop biomedical technologies.
+The SHARPhub helps faculty and trainee entrepreneurs establish and grow startup companies to develop life science technologies.
 Integral to the SHARPhub program is using the federal SBIR/STTR programs as an early stage funding mechanism.

 Training and networking opportunities offered by SHARPhub are open to all interested university and regional entrepreneurs.
 More intensive assistance is reserved for SHARPhub cohort companies including:

 - One-on-one expert SBIR/STTR proposal development consulting (see below for specifics)

 Access to a weekly webinar series on SBIR/STTR proposal elements

 - Assistance with market analysis and commercialization planning

 - SBIR/STTR post-award assistance, including accounting, grants management, Phase II proposal development, etc.

 - Mentorship, one-on-one coaching, guidance and other practical resources

 SHARPhub assistance is provided to cohort companies at no cost to them.

 While training opportunities are open to all participants, SHARPhub cohort participants will receive additional intensive assistance to move their technologies forward.
 Cohorts are selected competitively on a rolling basis.
 A BBCetc consultant will contact you to set up a telephone discussion after your application is received.